 Product Design and Quality: You can find this tent in different colors.
 The yellow is a popular choice among the crowd.
 They either come in either a solid color scheme or a classic design.
 The tent has a large mesh window and two vents at the top.
 It offers a great view of the wilderness.
 It features two D-shaped doors too.
 This way, each person can exit the tent without toppling over the other.
 The strong frame is windproof too.
 It may be lightweight, but it holds its ground.

 - The tent has mesh windows to keep insects out.

 - It has a 500 mm water-resistance rating!

 - The lightweight design weighs around 5.5 pounds only.

 Product Description: This stable outdoor tent fits any environment.
 It’s constructed from a durable, polyester material.
 It even has a waterproof coating.
-Although this tent is advertised for three people, only two people can snugly fit.
+Although, this tent is advertised for three people, it is a tent for two people.
 Even that’s a stretch if you carry heavy equipment.
 We suggest you get this tent if you’re a lone traveler.

 Product Design and Quality: All the equipment comes in a large carry bag.
 The package includes a store, a flysheet, aluminum clamps, poles, and wind-resistant strings.
 This tent was also made for the cold.
 It gets pretty hot inside during the summer.
 The tent is durable too.
 It can survive in rocky terrains with minimal damage.